info663-fa25/team1/pages/about.md

 ## About The Homeless Venetian Paintings at Harvard's I Tatti Villa

-This site compiles information about paintings with unknown whereabouts from research conducted at the the Harvard I Tatti Center for Italian Renaissance Studies.
+This site compiles information about paintings with unknown whereabouts based on photographs compiled at Harvard's I Tatti Center for Italian Renaissance Studies.

 {% include feature/image.html objectid="bb-0040" width="75" %}